-Asthma and the enviroment
+Asthma and the environment

-South East London CCG has introduced more environmentally friendly inhalers, prescribed for conditions like asthma and COPD, and your Clinician may discuss switching your inhaler at your next respiratory review.
+South East London CCG has introduced more environmentally friendly inhalers, prescribed for conditions like asthma and COPD, and your clinician may discuss switching your inhaler at your next respiratory review.

 The benefits of green inhalers: